6th Cavalry Regiment: Mexico and World War I

+Interwar period

+The 6th Cavalry arrived at the port of Newport News, Virginia on 29 June 1919 on the USS Kroonland after performing occupation duties near Gièvres and Vendome, France.
+It was transferred to Camp Stuart, Virginia, and arrived there on 30 June 1919, where emergency period personnel were discharged from the service.
+Transferred to Fort Oglethorpe, Georgia, and arrived there on 3 July 1919.
+It was assigned to the 3rd Cavalry Division on 15 August 1927.
+Troop E was awarded the Draper Award for cavalry leadership in 1929.
+The regiment conducted a 1,500-mile training march from July–October 1929 through Georgia, South Carolina, and Tennessee.
+In April 1933, the regiment assumed command and control of Civilian Conservation Corps (CCC) District C, Fourth Corps Area until mid-1934.
+It supported the construction and supervision of CCC camps in Georgia, Tennessee, and Alabama, 1933–39.
+The regiment provided the presidential guard and escort during President Franklin D. Roosevelt’s visits to Gainesville, Georgia, and Chattanooga, Tennessee, during 1938.
+It was relieved on 1 December 1939 from the 3rd Cavalry Division and concurrently, reorganized and redesignated the 6th Cavalry Regiment (Horse and Mechanized).
+The regiment maintained habitual summer training relationships with the 155th Cavalry Brigade of the 63rd Cavalry Division (309th and 310th Cavalry Regiments), the 157th Cavalry Brigade of the 64th Cavalry Division (313th and 314th Cavalry Regiments), and the 55th Cavalry Brigade of the 23rd Cavalry Division (108th and 109th Cavalry Regiments).
+Assigned Reserve officers conducted summer training with the regiment at Fort Oglethorpe.
+Assigned to the IV Corps in October 1940.

 World War II

-During the years between World War I and World War II, the 6th Cavalry participated in the Army's experiments to modernize the cavalry force and it became a "horse-mechanized regiment" with modern vehicles supported by horse trailers for operational mobility.
-However, once America became involved in the war after the Attack on Pearl Harbor, the 6th Cavalry shed its horses and became solely a mechanized unit.
+Once America became involved in the war after the Attack on Pearl Harbor, the 6th Cavalry shed its horses and became solely a mechanized unit.
 Because of this pre-war experimentation, the 6th was not broken up like many Army outfits, but retained the majority of its original personnel allowing for added stability and training continuity.
 The 6th Cavalry Regiment was renamed the 6th Mechanized Cavalry Group (MCG), and was organized into two squadrons; the 6th SQDN and the 28th SQDN.
 The 6th MCG was assigned to General Patton's Third Army and arrived in Normandy between 9–10 July 1944.
-GEN Patton wanted an Army-level reconnaissance unit in order to bypass traditional reporting channels and enable quicker decision making at the field army level; this was to be called the Army Information Service (AIS), and the 6th MCG was chosen for the role.
+General Patton wanted an Army-level reconnaissance unit in order to bypass traditional reporting channels and enable quicker decision making at the field army level; this unit was to be called the Army Information Service (AIS), and the 6th MCG was chosen for the role.